Hagyut/ImageBugFinder/README.md

 Please refer to the ibf.pdf file for detailed purposes and examples.

 It has been developed to match two images considering the size difference between the images and to simply mask differences.
 An example of the result is shown in sample.png file.
+The white masked part of sample.png shows the difference between the two images.